lytecode/Meetup-app/README.md

-#DEVSQUARE
+# DEVSQUARE

 ### This application was developed using the following technologies:
-Nodejs
+- Nodejs
-Expressjs
+- Expressjs
-MongoDB
+- MongoDB
-Ejs
+E- js
-Passport
+- Passport
-Multer - for Form image upload
+- Multer - for Form image upload
-Cloudinary - for Cloud image storage
+-Cloudinary - for Cloud image storage
-*Heroku* - Hosting platform
+- *Heroku* - Hosting platform

 ### A user can do the following: